Trending: CCW Insurance, Best Hearing Protection, Best Pistol Flashlights, Daily Gun Deals NEW!

 The Harris series of bipods are the most popular among professional shooters; having over 45% of the professional shooting market, they are #1 for long-range shooting.

-While they may not be the best or the most expensive, they are certainly the most popular when it comes to the best rifle bipod.
+While they may not be the best or the most expensive, they are certainly the most popular for the best rifle bipod.

 The US Army SOCOM selected the B&T Atlas PSR bipod for its service members.